ObenaufLab/CaTCH/README.txt

 mergeBCcounts.R
 ---------------

-This is simply a matter of full-merging the tables from Step 1 (or from Step 2, if you choose to apply it) and can be achieved in many different ways.
+This is simply a matter of full-merging the tables from Step 1 (or from Step 2 instead, if you choose to apply it).
-The way provided here with this script assumes that all the count files can be found in a common path and have a common pattern in the name.

-For the barcode counts files, that pattern should be "_barcode-counts.txt" For the step1 summaries, that pattern should be "_summary.txt"

 Please make one collective table for the barcode counts and one for the summaries.
 Both are needed for the next step.

 Parameters (positional):
 ------------------------
-1. directory path in which to search for barcode counts files with "_barcode-counts.txt" in their name.
-2. output file
-3. file pattern
+1. <FILE>                   Output file.
+2. <FILE> <FILE> ...
+Input files.

 # Step 4 : Compile the report